Can't fix what's not broken

 I loved the philosophical hooks for understanding human learning and experience.
 But in movement, I was a slow learner.
 I had to take the long way around and re-learn everything I thought I knew about movement, life, and my spotty self image.
 Even though I was just twenty-four, I was already in chronic pain with entrenched patterns of thinking and acting that were causing massive stress and tension.

 New patterns emerged over many years.
 Feldenkrais is not a quick fix.
-The slow, gradual unfolding reminds me of hiking in the Comanche Peak wilderness: I hiked through an open valley, up and over a scree-covered hill, through lush, thick woods, through another valley, up another steep hill, and so on, all the while repeatedly failing to contemplate anything beyond what I could see directly in front of me.
+The slow, gradual unfolding reminds me of hiking in the Comanche Peak wilderness: I hiked through an open valley, up and over a scree-covered hill, through lush, thick woods, then through another valley, up another steep hill, and so on, all the while repeatedly failing to contemplate anything beyond what I could see directly in front of me.

 Impersonal skeletons